AdaptiveClick: Clicks-aware Transformer with Adaptive Focal Loss for Interactive Image Segmentation: Experiments

-\textbf{Setup of Incorporating AFL into State-of-the-Art IIS Methods.} We maintained consistency in parameter settings with those of the comparison methods while setting the hyperparameters of the proposed AFL as follows: $\gamma_{\mathrm{d}}=2$ and $\delta=0.4$ during the training process.
+In addition, to assess the robustness and generalization of AFL, we have incorporated it into state-of-the-art IIS methods and ensured consistency in other parameter settings.
+The hyperparameters $\gamma$, $\delta$, and $\alpha$ for the proposed AFL are fixed at $2$, $0.4$, and $1.0$, respectively, throughout the training process.